BryantWelch/Spreadsheet-Wrangler/README.md

 - Create GS_Missing spreadsheet with all unmatched rows for review
 - Optimized performance with hashtable-based lookups (4-5x faster)
 - Process spreadsheets in natural numerical order

+### Label Creation
+- Create printer-ready label files from Excel spreadsheets
+- Support for both standard printer labels (.tsk files) and Dymo labels (.dymo files)
+- Customizable templates for different label formats
+- Process all GSxx.xlsx files in a folder automatically
+- Proper handling of special characters in card names and other data
+- User-friendly dialog with tooltips for all options

 ### Advanced Spreadsheet Options
 - **No Headers**: Exclude headers when combining spreadsheets